-The law of the twelve tables (Lex Duodecim Tabularum) was the first codification of Roman law made in 451-449 BC.
+Law of the twelve tables (Lex Duodecim Tabularum) was the first codification of Roman law made in 451-449 BC.
 It was undoubtedly the plebeian’s greatest victory over the aristocracy.
 The beginnings of the creation of Law XII.
 Tablets should be seen in the early republic.
 Rome ruled by patricians was characterized by social injustice.
-The rich, who were represented by the Senate, could not fear that they would lose their rights.
+The rich WERE represented by the Senate, could not fear that they would lose their rights.
 This situation was uncomfortable for the pleb because it had no representation on the legislative forum.
 One of the plebes’ demands was to write down customary law.
-His knowledge and interpretation were reserved for pontifics derived from patricians, which strengthened their power.
+His knowledge and interpretation were reserved for pontificis derived from patricians, which strengthened their power.
 The victory of plebeians over patricians who supposedly wandered from Rome to the Holy Mountain in 494 BCE, enabled them to establish the so-called people’s tribune (tribunus plebis).
 These officials were to represent the plebeian community before the Patrician state.
 Changes in the state continued.

 Writing down customary law resulted in further transformation of the republic.
 Further offices were established and the powers of the People’s Assembly were increased, which clearly strengthened the state structures.

 The original boards disappeared quite quickly, and the original content of the law has not survived to this day – we know them only from reconstructions based on Roman legal literature and grammar (grammarians cited fragments of the act to illustrate old forms words).
 The meaning of the “law of the twelfth tables” was not limited to the political victory of the plebeians.
 It introduced a court procedure (legislative process) – “Salarium incertae pollicitationis peti non potest”.